changeworld/azure-docs.pl-pl/articles/cognitive-services/LUIS/includes/get-started-get-intent-rest-go.md

     }
     ```

-1. Zastąp następujące wartości:
+1. Replace the following values:

-    * `YOUR-KEY` z kluczem początkowym
+    * `YOUR-KEY` with your starter key.
-    * `YOUR-ENDPOINT` z punktem końcowym, na przykład `westus2.api.cognitive.microsoft.com`
+    * `YOUR-ENDPOINT` with your endpoint.
+Na przykład `westus2.api.cognitive.microsoft.com`.

-1. Za pomocą wiersza polecenia w tym samym katalogu, w którym został utworzony plik, wprowadź następujące polecenie, aby skompilować plik go:
+1. With a command prompt in the same directory as where you created the file, enter the following command to compile the Go file:

     ```console
     go build predict.go